nchlswhttkr/hacktoberfest-2019/content/about.md

 You can find the official Hacktoberfest site at https://hacktoberfest.digitalocean.com, sign in to view your Hacktoberfest progress!

+You can also find a copy of the presenter slides in the [event repo](https://github.com/nchlswhttkr/hacktoberfest-2019/tree/master/presentation.pdf)!

 <br/>

 ### Need help with Git/GitHub?